-For example, this particular one may get reflected here it may undergo total internal reflection here, but from here it will come out, so by texturizing the surface how this is done?
-This is done by using sandblast of glass spheres using a technique which was using glass spheres approximately diameter 1 micrometer blasting the semiconductor surface that causes texturization, it is a sphere therefore, it is not spoiling the surface but it is texturizing the surface.
+For example, this particular one, may get reflect here.
+It may undergo total internal reflection here, but from here it will come out.
+So, by texturing the surface.
+How this is done?
+This is done by using sandblast of a glass spheres, using a technique which was using glass spheres, glass spheres, spheres approximately diameter 1 micrometer, blasting the semiconductor surface that causes texturization.

-So using this it has been shown that the emission efficiency extraction efficiency increases the reflection losses can be reduced by using such structures.
-In fact, now currently there is some research going on in using photonic crystal structures periodic photonic crystal structures on the surface to enhance the extraction efficiency alright, so I hope the structures are now clear edge emitting LED and surface emitting LED.
+It is a sphere therefore, it is not spoiling the surface but, it is texturing the surface.
+So, using this, it has been shown that the emission efficiency extraction efficiency increases.

+The reflection losses can be reduced by using such structures.
+In fact now currently there is ah some research going in using photonic crystal structure, periodic photonic crystal structures on the surface to enhance the extraction efficiency.
+Alright?

-One other point which I wanted to mention is here we know why the dimension of the electrode is reduced, because we wanted that the carriers flow like this, so that the recombination takes place in the central region and light can come out, if the electrode was fully up to this carrier should have also flown here, and that is why we are using such an electrode.
-What about here, why this was reduced?
-You see this layer here is a dielectric layer it is a blocking layer SiO2.
+So, I hope the structures are now clear edge emitting LED and surface emitting LED.
+One other point which I wanted to mention is here we know why the dimension of the electrode is reduced because we wanted that the carriers flow like this.
+So, that the recombination takes place in the central region and light can come out.
+If the electrode was fully up to this carriers should have also flow in here and that is why we are using such an electrode.
+What about here?
+Why this was reduced?

-And metal is only here, so the carriers flow like this, it is a strip the metal is in contact with a semiconductor this is semiconductor, so this is p-AlGaAs let us say that layer, and the next one is n-AlGaAs and in between is the active region.
-The metallic strip is like a strip it is not the whole it is not a layer which is in contact with the entire layer of the semiconductor, it is only here, why is this?
+You see this layer here, is a dielectric layer is a blocking layer, S i o 2 and metal is only here.
+So, the carriers flow like this.
+It is a strip.
+The metal is in contact with the semiconductor.
+This is semiconductor.
+This is p Algas let us say, that layer and the next one is n Algas and in between is the active region.
+The metallic strip is like a strip.
+It is not the whole, it is not a layer which is in contact with the entire layer of semiconductor.
+It is only here.
+Why is this?
 What is the reason?
-If carriers go from here, you can see the light is generated only in this region.
+If carriers go from here, you can see the light is generated only in this region because recombination takes place only here.
+So, that when light comes out here you get a cone of light which is coming or a beam of light.
+Otherwise light would be generated over the entire sheet.

-Because the recombination takes place only here, so that when light comes out here you get cone of light which is coming or a beam of light, otherwise light would be generated over the entire sheet, so you would get a sheet of light, one reason but that is not the primary reason.
+So, you would get a sheet of light, one reason but that is not the primary reason.
 What is the reason?
 Why this has been the width of the electrode has been reduced?
-Recall that we had an expression recombination is= delta ntau.

-And we had seen that this multiplied by volume is= the charge which is flowing i/e if i is the current that is flowing then by i/e is the number of carriers which is entering the semiconductor which is=rate of recombination multiplied by the volume of the region where it is a recombining V is the volume of the region where recombination takes place, so this expiration we have.
-So therefore please see this.
+Recall that, we had an expression, recombination is equal to delta n into tau delta n into tau and we had seen that this multiplied by volume is equal to the charge which is flowing i by e.
+If i is the current that is flowing then, by i by e is the number of carriers which is entering the semiconductor which is equal to rate of recombination multiplied by the volume of the region where it is recombing, recombining. v is the volume of the region where recombination takes place.
+So, this expression we have.
+So, therefore, please see this.